Travel documents for minors

 - When traveling with groups of children on organized trips or with sports, art, science groups, the trip coordinator compiles a list of departing children and accompanying persons, which is submitted to the officials of the border point of the Republic of Lithuania.
 The child's data shall be included in the list with the written notarised consent of at least one of the child's parents or the legal guardian.

-You should also remember that such EU states as Great Britain, Ireland, Bulgaria, Cyprus, Romania, and Croatia are not part of the Schengen Area.
+You should also remember that such EU states as Ireland, Bulgaria, Cyprus, and Romania are not part of the Schengen Area.

 Travelling from other than the Schengen countries to Lithuania